shaddow1201/CredentialVerify/README.md

 ### CredentialOrgFactory By-Hand Tests (CredentialOrg Interaction Section)
 1. Selection of a Credential Org: The CredentialOrgFactory is prepopulated with 3 Accounts, (see the 2_deploy_contracts.js).
 Zero is prepopulated, so you can just click the Select Credential Org Button.
 The array starts at zero, so the first array position is 0, then 1, and 2 for a total of 3 positions.

-2. Creation of a CredentialOrg: You can create your own credentialOrg as the owner.
-Only the contract owner can acomplish this funciton.
-Fill out form with valid data (form should limit max), and submit!
+2. Creation of a CredentialOrg: You can create credentialOrgs as the owner.
+Only the contract owner can acomplish this function.
+Fill out form with valid data (form should limit string input limits), and submit!

 ### CredentialFactory By-Hand Tests (CredentialFactory Section.)
 1. Selection of a Credential: The CredentialFactory is prepopulated with 4 Credentials, (see the 2_deploy_contracts.js).
 Zero is prepopulated, so you can just click the Select Credential Button.